towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/tcpip/tcpip.markdown

-Use tcpip\_open to do a remote connection and get a returned handler number that is used for all other command. tcpip\_servsocket is used to act as a multi\-connection server.
+Use tcpip\_open to do a remote connection and get a returned handler number that is used for all other command. tcpip\_servsocket is used to act as a multi-connection server.
 All I/O operation is non blocking except tcpip\_servopen and tcpip\_write